FaisalOps/iam-tags-email/README.md

 ## The policy can be attached which restricts the users to put in the email when creating any resource.

 ## Probably need to use another service like cloud trail to get the users details including tags as not found the
-way of getting this information by terrfaorm.
+## way of getting this information by terraform.